Learn More and ApplyHuman Resources (MSHR)

 Course Requirements

-Students complete the MS in Human Resources by taking 12 courses across three groups: 1) six core Human Resource courses, 2) three Human Resource electives, and 3) three Business electives.
+Students complete the MS in Human Resources by taking 12 courses across two groups: 1) nine core Human Resource courses and 2) three electives chosen from any course offered by the Kellstadt Graduate School of Business.1

 Required Core Human Resource Courses